-In this tutorial, we will use OpenTelemetry Go libraries to instrument a Go application and then visualize it using an open-source observability tool - SigNoz.
+In this tutorial, we will use OpenTelemetry Golang libraries to instrument a Golang application and then visualize it using an open-source observability tool - SigNoz.

 Steps to get started with OpenTelemetry for Go applications:

-Step 1: Get sample Go app from GitHub
+Step 1: Get a sample Golang app from GitHub

-Prerequisites: You will SQLite to run the sample application.
+Prerequisites: You will need SQLite to run the sample application.

-The sample Go app repo contains the boilerplate code that we will instrument.
+The sample Golang app repo contains the boilerplate code that we will instrument.

-If you want to follow along with the tutorial, then you should follow the without-instrumentation branch.
+If you want to follow along with the tutorial, clone the without-instrumentation branch:

 Step 2: Install dependencies